MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-with-microsoft-entra-id.md

    :::image type="content" source="media/liberty-with-microsoft-entra-id/user-profile.png" alt-text="Screenshot of the sample application that shows the user profile." lightbox="media/liberty-with-microsoft-entra-id/user-profile.png":::

-1. If this is the first time you sign in, you're prompted to update your password.
+1. If this is the first time signing in, you're prompted to update your password.
 Follow the instructions to update your password.

 1. If you're prompted with **Your organization requires additional security information.
 Follow the prompts to download and set up the Microsoft Authenticator app**, you can select **Ask later** to continue the test.